Cleanest, safest and most sustainable neighbourhoods in the country

 Analysis and issues

-The other annual measures will report in the 2018/19 year-end report.
-These relate to cleaner streets measures.
 For these measures, to ensure appropriate coverage of the borough, and to mitigate concerns that only certain areas may be inspected, Streetscene use a Land Audit Management System Annual Inspection Matrix (LAMS Matrix for short).
-This ensures that each of the 46 Wards are inspected three times a year on a scheduled basis (each Ward is inspected once every 4 months), with 11 or 12 Wards throughout the LA being inspected each month.
+This ensures that each of the 46 Wards are inspected three times a year on a scheduled basis (each Ward is inspected once every 4 months), with 11 or 12 Wards throughout the borough being inspected each month.
 Within each ward, the aim is to carry out 20 inspections per occasion per ward based on land class.
 No area within the ward is scheduled to be inspected twice within same year to ensure widest spread across the wards.
 The inspections are carried out from within the commissioning team which is independent to the delivery team.
 Surveys have been carried out across Cheshire West and Chester to inspect standards of street cleansing and ground maintenance to inform the final accumulated results.

 Analysis and issues

-More than 85% of actions are on-track or have been delivered during 18-19.
-No actions have been re-phased.
+More than 90% of actions are on-track or have been delivered during 2018-19.
+7% of actions have been re-phased.
 So far in 2018-19, examples of actions that are on-track or have been delivered include:

-- The implementation of a Waste Reduction Volunteer project which utilizes approximately 60 volunteers to promote waste reduction messages around food and composting.
+- There is a Waste Reduction Volunteer project which utilizes approximately 60 volunteers to promote waste reduction messages around food and composting.

 - Embedding the internal Streetcare programme, enabling frontline staff to report issues;